 1982 Joanne M. Oplustil takes the reins as Executive Director of CAMBA with the knowledge that merchant success is tied to helping the large number of immigrants in Flatbush learn English, acquire jobs, and begin supporting local businesses.

-1983 Starts free English classes as well as provides immigrant and refugee services.
+1983 Starts free English classes as well as providing immigrant and refugee services.

 1989 Begins offering HIV/AIDS services, an early response to a growing crisis.